pytorch/data/docs/source/dp_tutorial.rst

 - Place ``ShardingFilter`` (``datapipe.sharding_filter``) as early as possible in the pipeline, especially before expensive operations such as decoding, in order to avoid repeating these expensive operations across worker/distributed processes.
-- For the data source that needs to be sharded, it is crucial to add ``Shuffler`` before ``ShardingFilter`` to ensure data are globally shuffled before splitted into shards.
+- For the data source that needs to be sharded, it is crucial to add ``Shuffler`` before ``ShardingFilter`` to ensure data are globally shuffled before being split into shards.
 Otherwise, each worker process would always process the same shard of data for all epochs.
 And, it means each batch would only consist of data from the same shard, which leads to low accuracy during training.
 However, it doesn't apply to the data source that has already been sharded for each multi-/distributed process, since ``ShardingFilter`` is no